-Income Planning Services for the Scottsdale and Phoenix, AZ, Area
+Income Planning Services for Arizona and Utah

 Ready to see how you can use annuities for guaranteed portfolio growth?

 Between now and 2029, more than 10,000 baby boomers will retire each day, yet, a large portion of them consider themselves unprepared for life after work.
 In fact, 58% of workers aged 55 and older have less than $100,000 saved to last throughout their golden years.1 With the uncertainty of government benefits like Social Security and Medicare, as well as the increasing longevity we face, boomers and members of the generations that follow will all be focused on one common goal: establishing a significant source of income that is guaranteed for life.

 Clients are often seeking guidance on an array of financial objectives, including experiencing protection against investment losses, how to guarantee sufficient income to meet rising health care costs, and ways to earn higher potential returns with guaranteed income while addressing tax and estate planning concerns.
 Our representatives at Trajan Wealth can help provide personalized annuity solutions to fit your needs, so contact us today!

 12014 Retirement Confidence Survey.
 Employee Benefit Research Institute and Greenwald & Associates, www.ebri.org.

 Do you want to know how you can earn up to a 10% bonus and have up to 10% income growth per year….
 Call us for more information.

 Annuities are insurance products filed with and approved by state insurance regulators.
 Fixed annuities have NO market risk, and owners of fixed annuities do not participate directly in any financial market.
 Whether interest is declared in advance or determined by the performance of a market index, that interest, along with the premium paid, is guaranteed NEVER to go down because the markets do.
 View the “9 Answers Every Investor Needs to Know about Annuities” now, or continue reading for a few highlights about these powerful products.